midhunkalarikkal/FullDomain/Notes/DSA3.md

 `Applications`
 ----------------
--BST enables efficient searching, insertion, and deletion operations — typically in `O(log n)` time for balanced trees.
+- BST enables efficient searching, insertion, and deletion operations — typically in `O(log n)` time for balanced trees.
 - Used in compilers and interpreters for symbol tables, where identifiers are stored and accessed dynamically.
 - Used for hierarchical data like directories and files by enabling quick lookups and insertions.
 - BSTs (especially AVL or Red-Black Trees) are used to implement ordered indexes for fast data retrieval in database systems.
 - Used in applications like ray tracing and spatial partitioning.
 - Used for Efficient route lookups and dynamic updates in routing tables.
-- BSTs are used in Huffman coding trees for lossless data compression algorithms.
 - Used in AI decision trees, collision detection systems, and event-driven logic where sorted data needs quick updates.
 - Allocating and deallocating memory blocks efficiently using ordered structures.